hi

 Memory

 Mappings and dynamic arrays do not exist in memory, since constantly resizing memory is very inefficient and expensive.
-Though you can allocate arrays with a fixed size using new <type>[](size), you cannot edit the sizes of these arrays like you can with storage arrays using .push and .pop .
+Though you can allocate arrays with a fixed size using new <type>[](size)

 Finally, memory optimization is very important, since the gas cost for memory scales quadratically with size as memory expands, rather than linearly.